 Welcome to the new Pikes Peak Regional Communications (PPRCN) website.
 The goal of this new website is to better serve the needs of the PPRCN user community by providing information – documents, history, pictures, meeting information, etc.

 As of Thursday,evening, March 22nd, PPRCN had been running a 6 site, 18 channel simulcast cell!
 This is the culmination of years of work by the PPRCN stakeholders and contractors – thank you.
 This also represents the most significant change to the PPRCN system since the system was first turned on.
 Simulcast for the Colorado […]

 In 2013, the PPRCN Board selected a software/hardware upgrade plan based on recommendations from an in depth life-cycle analysis conducted by an external consultant, Televate.
 Part of that plan is to upgrade the radio sites serving the Colorado Springs area to a simulcast system.
 This work is almost complete, and beginning the week of March […]

 For some years now you probably have heard that PPRCN is working towards a “simulcast” system.
 Basically, a simulcast system is one where the radio talks to (and listens to) multiple towers at the same time, or simultaneously, rather than working with individual towers.
 Part of the plan to get to simulcast is to upgrade […]

-Pikes Peak Regional Communications Network was established via an Intra-Governmental Agreement in 1999 to “implement and govern a regional radio network joint agency providing communications services to public safety and public service activities operating in the City of Colorado Springs and El Paso County.”
+Pikes Peak Regional Communications Network was established via an Intergovernmental Agreement (IGA) in 1999 to “implement and govern a regional radio network joint agency providing communication services to public safety and public service activities operating in the City of Colorado Springs and El Paso County.”

 This is a page with some basic contact information, such as an address and phone number.
 You might also try a plugin to add a contact form.